Class Quilt Squares: Stunning Tessellation Art Templates

 DISCLAIMER: This post may include affiliate links.
 A small percentage of each sale from these links helps me provide tips and freebies for parents and teachers.

 Not sure how you’d use blank quilt templates in your lessons?
-Once you get started, you’ll be amazed at how many ways they fit into your day.
-Whether you’re working on writing, SEL, or math, these quilt squares make learning more engaging and meaningful.
+Once you try them, you’ll be amazed at how easily they slip into your day.
+Whether you’re teaching writing, SEL, math, or just need a quick creative break, these quilt squares make learning feel more hands-on and meaningful.
+You can stick with classic squares or switch things up with hexagons for a striking tessellation that turns into a true collaborative art project.

 Here are just a few fun and practical ways to use them:

-• Social-Emotional Learning – Try kindness notes, calming strategies, friendship messages, or teamwork prompts.
-They pair perfectly with SEL books like The Kindness Quilt.
+• Social-Emotional Learning – Kindness notes, calming strategies, friendship messages, teamwork prompts.
+They pair beautifully with SEL books like The Kindness Quilt and help build a supportive classroom community.

-• Class Discussions - Use the squares to support conversations about empathy, kindness, or emotional growth.
+• Class Discussions - Use the squares to start conversations about empathy, kindness, or emotional growth.

-• Building Classroom Community – Use the quilt as a team-building project.
-Start the year with “Get to Know Me” squares, classroom rules, or a kindness quilt to set behavior expectations.
+• Building Classroom Community – Start the year with “Get to Know Me” squares, classroom rules, or a kindness quilt.
+When you put them together, you get a collaborative mural that celebrates every student.

 • Makes meaningful, low-prep classroom décor